carneades/carneades-3/doc/manual/walton_schemes.md

 ~~~
 id: witness-testimony

-conclusion: A
+conclusion: S

 premises:
 	position to know: W is in a position to know about things in a
-		certain subject domain A.
+		certain subject domain D.
+  in-domain: Domain D contains the statement S.
-	truth-telling: Witness W believes A to be true.
+	truth-telling: Witness W believes S to be true.
-	minor: W asserts that A is true.
+	minor: W asserts that S is true.

 assumptions:
-	CQ1: A is internally consistent.
+	CQ1: S is internally consistent.

 exceptions:
-	CQ2: A is inconsistent with the facts.
+	CQ2: S is inconsistent with the facts.
-	CQ3: A is inconsistent with the testimony of other witnesses.
+	CQ3: S is inconsistent with the testimony of other witnesses.
 	CQ4: W is biased.
-	CQ5: A is implausible.
+	CQ5: S is implausible.
 ~~~

 ## Argument from Expert Opinion